MolSSI/QCEngine/devtools/azure_ci_images.md

   to access the ACR.
 * The user with access to the ACR approves specific builds to have access to the ACR.

-Then, and only then, can a Pipline build access images in the ACR.
+Then, and only then, can a Pipeline build access images in the ACR.
 Further, no unauthorized user can see, manage, or change these credentials.

 ## Authenticating a new users for ACR and Pipelines